Mindfulness meditation practice in the Plum Village/Thich Nhat Hanh Tradition

 Magnolia Grove Monastery in Batesville, MS, is a residential monastery established by Thich Nhat Hanh.
 It is simultaneously Magnolia Grove Meditation Practice Center.
+It is a 3 hour drive from Little Rock.
 Retreats and Days of Mindfulness are scheduled for all to attend.
 Information is available at: www.magnoliagrovemonastery.org.

 Our Teacher, Thich Nhất Hạnh

 Thich Nhat Hanh (addressed by followers as Thay, or teacher) is a Zen Master, teacher, scholar, poet, human rights activist and has published more than 100 books, including more than 40 in English.
 He was born in Vietnam in 1926 and became a monk at the age of 16.

 During the Vietnam War, Thay maintained political neutrality.
 He steadfastly practiced Engaged Buddhism, founding the School of Youth for Social Service, rallying 10,00 young people throughout Vietnam to work with communities and war victims in the Buddhist spirit of compassion and non-violence.
 In 1966 he toured the United States to speak out about the war and was nominated by Dr. Martin Luther King, Jr., in 1967 for the Nobel Peace Prize.
 Ultimately, he was exiled from his home country.

 In 1966 while in Vietnam, Thay established Tiep Hien, the Order of Interbeing.
 In 1982, he established Plum Village in France as his meditation center, monastery and Sangha.
 He has subsequently established monasteries or meditation centers in several countries, and for more than two decades he toured the US every other year conducting retreats.
 His health now prevents him from leaving Plum Village.